Channel Tunnel: Security

 There is a need for full passport controls, as the tunnel acts as a border between the Schengen Area and the Common Travel Area.
-There are juxtaposed controls, meaning that passports are checked before boarding by officials of the departing country and by officials of the destination country.
+There are juxtaposed controls, meaning that passports are checked before boarding by officials of both the departing country and the destination country.
 These control points are only at the main Eurostar stations: French officials operate at London St Pancras, while British officials operate at Lille-Europe, Brussels-South, Paris-Gare du Nord, Rotterdam CS, and Amsterdam CS.
 During the winter ski season, they also operate at Gare de Bourg-Saint-Maurice and Moûtiers-Salins-Brides-les-Bains.
 Eurostar passengers pass through airport-style security screening.
 For the shuttle road-vehicle trains, there are juxtaposed passport controls before boarding the trains.

 When Eurostar trains ran south of Paris, there were no passport and security checks before departure, and those trains had to stop in Lille for at least 30 minutes to allow all passengers to be checked.
 No checks are performed on board.
 There have been plans for services from Amsterdam, Frankfurt and Cologne to London, but a major reason to cancel them was the need for a stop in Lille.
 Direct service from London to Amsterdam started on 4 April 2018; following the building of check-in terminals at Amsterdam and Rotterdam and an intergovernmental agreement, a direct service from the two Dutch cities to London started on 30 April 2020.